Permission

 Automatically manage in Actionflow Use the permission node in Actionflow to grant and remove roles for certain users, achieving some automated scenarios.
 For example, grant a VIP role after a user successfully purchases a product.

-After changing the permission configuration, you need to deploy the backend for it to take effect.
+After changing the permission configuration, you need to update the backend for it to take effect.
 Automated authorization Actionflow also needs to be saved and deployed before it takes effect.